microsoft/HAXPlaybook/README.md

 #### Choice properties
 - name: The name of the choice.
 Must match the choice name in `survey.json`.
 - definition: A message that will appear below the survey choice, along with the ? button.
 - examples: Contains an array of examples.
-These examples are shown in the help popup when the ? button is clicked for that choice.
+These examples are shown in the help pop-up when the ? button is clicked for that choice.
 - taskCard: Defines the tasks corresponding to the question.
 Tasks are shown in the survey results page.

 #### Example properties